Mando619/Mood-Me-/README.md

  By clicking on their current state, a random play list or movie trailer will appear.
 Studies have shown that music and movies play a big roll in the brain activity effecting the feelings one is having.
-We hope that can embrace a good musical vibe, or a great movie flick to help, embrace the mood.
+We hope that one can find a good musical vibe, or a great movie flick, to embrace their current mood.

  ![2020-08-17 (2)](https://user-images.githubusercontent.com/65925169/90453830-83e16080-e0a6-11ea-89ee-16b975814218.png)